-6.4 Generative Dialogue
+7.4 Generative Dialogue

-In his book Dialogue and the Art of Thinking Together, William Isaacs outlined four stages of group communication.
+In his book Dialogue: the Art of Thinking Together, William Isaacs outlined four stages of group communication.

 FALSE HARMONY is where a group agrees on the idea of the person with authority, power or forcefulness prevails, or of the persons who form the majority.
-In this stage the group members value group harmony and peace over truth, and peer pressure prevails over individual right to be heard.
+In this stage the group members value group harmony and peace over truth; and peer pressure prevails over individual right to be heard.

-DEMOCRATIC DEBATE is where the group allows an individuals' freedom of speech but because of ego investment on their own ideas and inability to give up one's idea for a better idea, the result is endless debate.
+DEMOCRATIC DEBATE is where the group respects each individual's freedom of speech.
+Because of ego investment on one's own idea and inability to give up one's idea for a better idea, the result is endless debate.

 REFLECTIVE EGALITARIANISM is where group members do reflective listening (or 200% attention) and are willing to put their ideas to reality check and utility check.
 If a better idea is more workable, they are willing to give up their idea and replace it with the better idea.
 Members can combine their own ideas to come up with win-win combinations.
-Unlike the first two stages, real listening and learning starts to take place.
+Unlike the first two stages, real listening and learning start to take place.
 However, ego investments in "their" ideas are still present.